openmas-ai/openmas/src/openmas/communication/README.md

 ### Implementing Custom Communicators

-To create a custom communicator plugin:
+To create a custom communicator extension:

 1. Implement the `BaseCommunicator` interface: